charpeni/turborepo-summary/README.md

 ```bash
 npx turborepo-summary .turbo/runs/[hash].json
 ```

 > [!TIP]
-> If you are looking to generate a markdown report from Turborepo running on GitHub Actions, check this GitHub Action that does it for you: [turborepo-summary-action](https://github.com/charpeni/turborepo-summary-action)

-> [!TIP]
 > Running this CLI generates a markdown report, then you can view it at your convenience: